Adversarial Tokenization: Experiments

 The source of forbidden prompts is listed in Table \ref{data-source}.
 In our experiments, we use three datasets: AdvBench, licensed under the MIT License \cite{GCG}; Malicious, which does not provide license information \cite{malicious}; and Masterkey, licensed under the Apache License 2.0 \cite{masterkey}.
 All three datasets primarily cover English as the main language.
 We ensure that our data processing and annotations align with ethical considerations and are within the intended scope of scientific research.

 Due to the high quantity of experiments, limited computational resources and time constraints, in practice we do not run through all the neighborhood in the optimization in \Cref{alg:greedy}.
-Instead, we enumerate the neighborhood $\Ne(\bm{v})$, randomly sample (without replacement) 128 tokenizations from it $\{\bm{U}\subseteq\Ne(\bm{v}):|\bm{U}|=128\}$ and then compute
+Instead, we enumerate the neighborhood $\Ne(\bm{v})$, randomly sample (without replacement) 128 tokenizations from it $\bm{U}=\{\bm{u}\sim\Ne(\bm{v}):|\bm{U}|=128\}$ and then compute

 This provides us with a lower bound on the actual optimization, returning worse results compared to traversing the entire neighborhood.
 We also empirically found that setting the initial tokenization to the canonical led to lower local maxima compared to setting it to a uniformly sampling a tokenization.
 All results in \Cref{tab:strongreject,tab:AHS,tab:ASR} use the uniformly random sampled tokenization as the initial seed.
+More details about hyperparameter ablation study can be found in \Cref{appendix:ablation_hyperparam}.

 To ensure fair comparison between methods, we standardize generation parameters: temperature=1, top\_k=0, top\_p=1, and a maximum new token limit of 256.
 Rubric-based evaluation follows established template from prior work on AHS \cite{harmful_score}, with temperature=0 and top\_p=0 to minimize possible randomness.
 Due to computational constraints, evaluations were conducted using GPT-4o-mini-2024-07-18.
 The StrongREJECT evaluator was implemented using its provided high-level API inference \cite{strongreject}.